sebasSerrano12/mediTranslate/README.md

 # MediTranslate
-Medi Translate is an app that handles triage questions for healthcare professionals by simplifying communication with Spanish-speaking patients.
+MediTranslate is an app that handles triage questions for healthcare professionals by simplifying communication with Spanish-speaking patients.
 It ensures accurate and efficient translation between medical personnel and Spanish-speaking patients, bridging the language barrier in healthcare settings and expediting services

 https://codepen.io/sebastianSerrano/pen/oNOWvBg

-## How It's Made:
+## How it was Made:

 **Tech used:** HTML, CSS, JavaScript